georgexar/SurviveInWAR/README.md

 # 🪖 Survive in WAR – 3D Survival

 **Survive in War** is a third-person, 3D survival RPG built in Unity.
-Set in WW2, the player takes on the role of a lone soldier, and constantly fighting enemy soldier driven by AI.
-The game has been created in just 2 days.
+Set in WW2, the player takes on the role of a lone soldier, and constantly fighting enemy soldier driven by AI.The game features wave-based combat, where each new wave introduces tougher enemies.
+As the player survives and progresses, the difficulty steadily increases.

 ---